Turkish War of Independence: Western Front

-Peace negotiations
+Peace negotiations and the Great Offensive (1921–1922)

-Second conference of London

-In salvaging the Treaty of Sèvres, The Triple Entente forced the Turkish Revolutionaries to agree with the terms through a series of conferences in London.
+In salvaging the Treaty of Sèvres, The Triple Entente forced the Turkish revolutionaries to agree with the terms through a series of conferences in London.
 The conference of London gave the Triple Entente an opportunity to reverse some of its policies.
 In October, parties to the conference received a report from Admiral Mark Lambert Bristol.
 He organised a commission to analyse the situation, and inquire into the bloodshed during the Occupation of İzmir and the following activities in the region.
 The commission reported that if annexation would not follow, Greece should not be the only occupation force in this area.
 Admiral Bristol was not so sure how to explain this annexation to U.S. President Woodrow Wilson as he insisted on "respect for nationalities" in the Fourteen Points.
 He believed that the sentiments of the Turks "will never accept this annexation".

 Neither the Conference of London nor Admiral Mark Lambert Bristol's report changed British prime minister David Lloyd George's position.
 On 12 February 1921, he went with the annexation of the Aegean coast which was followed by the Greek offensive.
-David Lloyd George acted with his sentiments, which were developed during Battle of Gallipoli, as opposed to General Milne, who was his officer on the ground.First negotiations between the sides failed during the Conference of London.
+David Lloyd George acted with his sentiments, which were developed during Battle of Gallipoli, as opposed to General Milne, who was his officer on the ground.

+First negotiations between the sides failed during the Conference of London.
 The stage for peace was set after the Triple Entente's decision to make an arrangement with the Turkish revolutionaries.
-Before the talks with the Entente, the nationalists partially settled their eastern borders with the Democratic Republic of Armenia, signing the Treaty of Alexandropol, but changes in the Caucasus—especially the establishment of the Armenian SSR—required one more round of talks.
+Before the talks with the Entente, the Nationalists partially settled their eastern borders with the Democratic Republic of Armenia, signing the Treaty of Alexandropol, but changes in the Caucasus—especially the establishment of the Armenian SSR—required one more round of talks.
 The outcome was the Treaty of Kars, a successor treaty to the earlier Treaty of Moscow of March 1921.
 It was signed in Kars with the Russian SFSR on 13 October 1921 and ratified in Yerevan on 11 September 1922.